aragon/AGPs/AGPs/AGP-1.md

 * A request to move the proposal from Stage IV to Stage V will be denied if material changes are still expected to be made to the draft.
 No changes can be made to an AGP while it is in Stage V or VI.

 ### Stage V: Association Review
-AGPs that are finalized before Stage V begins will be reviewed by the Aragon Association Board of Directors, who will then vote on whether or not to include a given AGP on the final ballot of proposals voted on in Stage VI.
-AGPs that are approved by the Association board during their review in Stage V are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage VI.
+AGPs that are finalized before Stage V begins will be reviewed by the Aragon Association Board of Directors in Stage V. During its review the Association board will assess, using its own subjective criteria, the burden that proposals may place on the Association and the Aragon community, the legality of proposals, and whether or not a proposal complies with AGP-0: The Aragon Manifesto.
+The Association board will then vote on whether or not to include a given AGP on the final ballot of proposals voted on in Stage VI.

+AGPs that are unanimously approved by the Association board during their review in Stage V are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage VI.
+If an AGP is not unanimously approved by the Association board then the status of the AGP will be updated to "Rejected" and its pull request and any associated pull requests will be closed.
 Approval or rejection of an AGP during Stage V is made at the discretion of the Association board.

 The Stage V Association board review session begins two weeks before the next Aragon Network vote is scheduled to begin and lasts for one week.